eaplatanios/jelly-bean-world/README.md

   - All items in the world are automatically collected by the agents and are available in their *current state* information. <!-- TODO: !!! -->

-**NOTE:** Note that the agent is not moved until the simulator advances the
-time step and issues a notification about that event.
+**NOTE:** Note that the agent is not moved until the simulator advances the time step and issues a notification about that event.
 The simulator only advances the time step once all agents have requested to move.

-**NOTE:** Contention is not currently being handled and thus there may be issues with multi-agent systems.
-We plan to fix this very soon.

 Simulators currently support two modes of operation: